Best child bike seats 2025: tested and rated by parents

 Reasons to avoid

-Suitable for even carbon bikes, the Mac Ride is popular with mountain bikers, and weighs less than 2kg, with little impact on the bike's balance meaning it's the best child bicycle seat for technical terrain and hills.
+Suitable for even carbon bikes, the Mac Ride is popular with mountain bikers and weighs less than 2kg, with little impact on the bike's balance, meaning it's the best child bicycle seat for technical terrain and hills.

 Fitting it is a breeze, just requiring basic tools and the addition of a headset spacer, which can then be left on as it’s not noticeable.
 This means taking the seat on and off, or swapping between bikes only takes a couple of minutes.

-With your passenger positioned lower down than when on the Shotgun bike seat, our ride buddy was happy to hold the bike handlebars in a natural position.
-It was clearly very comfortable as in the few years of use, covering off-road terrain, at times for a few hours, we never had so much as a murmur of hand fatigue or discomfort.
+With your passenger positioned lower down than when on the Shotgun bike seat, my riding buddy was happy to hold the bike handlebars in a natural position.
+It was very comfortable, as after a few years of use, covering off-road terrain for a few hours at a time, he never experienced even a hint of hand fatigue or discomfort.
+This low-down position also means that there is a lot of growing room; we were still using ours with a tall five-year-old, although this does eventually mean a sacrifice of rider position.

 It is one of the more expensive options on the market, but a wonderful child bicycle seat that will get a lot of use so the value is priceless.